OlivierLD/raspberry-coffee/README.md

 `vi` (and `vim`) is (are) available on the Raspberry Pi, `nano` too, graphical editors like `gedit`, `geany` are even easier to use, on a grahical desktop.

 All the code provided here can be built from Gradle (all gradle scripts are provided), _**on the Raspberry Pi**_ itself.
-The Raspberry Pi is self sufficient, if this is all you have, nothing is preventing you from accessing **_all_** the features presented here.
+The Raspberry Pi is self-sufficient, if this is all you have, nothing is preventing you from accessing **_all_** the features presented here.

 But let us be honest, Integrated Development Environments (IDE) are quite cool.
 In my opinion, IntelliJ leads the pack, and Eclipse, JDeveloper, NetBeans follow.
 Cloud9 provides amazing features, on line.